andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

 ---------------------------------------
 In what follows, we describe how to generate QM/MM training electron densities of a dataset made of Au(100) slabs that interact with a classical Gaussian charge, using the CP2K simulation program.

+1. The following input arguments must be added to the :code:`inp.qm` section:

+    - :code:`inp.qm.qmcode`: define quantum-mechanical code as :code:`cp2k`

-1. First, set the input argument :code:`inp.qm.qmcode` as :code:`cp2k` and define the path where the CP2K     calculations are going to be perfomed in :code:`inp.qm.path2qm`.
-Set the periodicity of the system in    :code:`inp.qm.periodic`, choosing among :code:`0D,2D,3D`.
-Then, initialize the systems used for the CP2K calculation by running:
+    - :code:`inp.qm.path2qm`: set the path where the CP2K calculations are going to be perfomed

+    - :code:`inp.qm.periodic`: set the periodicity of the system (:code:`0D,2D,3D`)

+2. Initialize the systems used for the CP2K calculation by running:

     :code:`python3 -m salted.cp2k.xyz2sys`